 Selectable Sampling Frequency

-The sampling frequency is selectable between 44.056kHz, 44.1kHz or 48kHz, making the PCM-3348HR suitable for use in a wide range of applications from CD mastering to digital video post production.
+The sampling frequency is selectable between 44.056kHz, 44.1kHz or 48kHz, making the PCM-3348HR suitable for use in a wide range of applications from CD mastering to digital video post-production.
 By using an Fs shift mode, sampling frequencies of 1000/1001 times 48kHz and 44.1kHz can also be supported in playback or record.

 Operational Advantages

-Time Code Chase Synchronization
+Time Code Chase Synchronisation

 Address Mode

-After locking to an incoming time code, the Sony PCM-3348HR will continuously monitor and chase the time code, maintaining complete synchronization with the master time code.
+After locking to an incoming time code, the Sony PCM-3348HR will continuously monitor and chase the time code, maintaining complete synchronisation with the master time code.
 The tape can be monitored as its speed varies.

 Free Mode